 I really am.

-But when you have massive trade deficits, and when they make, for example, in China, uh look, there's always you don't want a uh any type of tariffs, trade wars, because then Americans end up paying higher prices for goods and services that they're getting from overseas.
+But when you have massive trade deficits and when they make, for example, in China, look, there's always, you don't want any type of tariffs, trade wars, because then Americans end up paying higher prices for goods and services that they're getting from overseas.

-I think Paul Ryan thought that this was gonna go all the way to June seventh.
+I think Paul Ryan thought that this was going to go all the way to June 7th.

 And I think that when Trump finally won Indiana and Ted Cruz and John Kasich pulled out, I think it caught the Washington establishment by surprise.